CompIsle/Unit-15-Asignment-2/doc/Test.md

 ### Trainee Web Developer Profiles:
 Test 1:\
 Initial Outcome: Failed\
 Description: The trainee web developer profiles do not include the required content said in the brief.
-My profiles are for existing staff,such as the Head of marketing, which is not what the breif said it wanted profiels of junior web devlopers\
+My profiles are for existing staff,such as the Head of marketing, which is not what the breif wnated.
+It wanted profiels of junior web devlopers\
 ScreenShot:\
 ![Image of old Our Staff with mistake](https://github.com/devonwyatt/Unit-15-Asignment-2/blob/main/doc/ScreenShots/ScreenShotOfOurStaff1.png)\
 Final Outcome: Passed.\